uhlmanngroup/imagequantification101/README.md

 ## To cite
 If you use the exercise notebooks from this tutorial, please acknowledge it as follows:

-Buchholz, T.-O., Witz, G., Uhlmann, V. (2025).
+Uhlmann, V., Albert, M., Buchholz, T.-O., Fuster-Barceló, C., and Witz, G.  (2026).
 Image Quantification 101 Tutorial. github.com/uhlmanngroup/imagequantification101

 ## Further resources
 * Miura, K. & Sladoje, N. (2020).
 Bioimage Data Analysis Workflows. doi.org/10.1007/978-3-030-22386-1